lotcz/theSeed/doc/beehive.md

 TODO:

-- bee animations
+- bee animations - change images
-- crawling
+- crawling - leave side wall
 - death
 - get hurt by clouds and water
--
+- opening and closing scene (circular mask animation)
+- new sprite movement type (for monsters to be oriented)